alexksikes/fSphinx/tutorial/README.md

     # or pass a MultiFieldQuery
     cl.Query(query)

-The results can be found cl.query, cl.hits and cl.facets and are the same as if computed independantly.
+The results can be found cl.query, cl.hits and cl.facets and are the same as if computed independently.

 Playing With Configuration Files
 --------------------------------

 Lastly we can put all these parameters in a single configuration file.
-A configuration file is a plain python file which creates a client called "cl" in its local namespace.
+A configuration file is a plain python file which creates a client called "cl" in its local name space.
 Have a look at "./config/sphinx_config.py".

 Let's create a client using a configuration file: